apiske/webhooksuno_website/docs/sending-webhooks/routing.md

 to the final destination.

 The following diagram summarizes the routing flow.
-The flow starts when you call the `/publish`.
+The flow starts when the `/publish` endpoint is called.
-See the following sections for more details on each step.
+See the sections below for more details on each step.

 ![](/img/webhook_routing_1.svg)